Matt Batts

 Matthew Daniel Batts (October 16, 1921 – July 14, 2013) was an American professional baseball player.
-He played in Major League Baseball (MLB) as a catcher from 1947 through 1956 for the Boston Red Sox, St. Louis Browns, Detroit Tigers, Chicago White Sox and Cincinnati Reds, with brief trades to Baltimore and Cleveland.
+He played in Major League Baseball (MLB) as a catcher from 1947 through 1956 for the Boston Red Sox, St. Louis Browns, Detroit Tigers, Chicago White Sox and Cincinnati Reds.
 A slap hitter, Batts played mostly backup roles over the course of his career; during parts of ten MLB seasons, he appeared in 546 games with a .269 batting average, 26 home runs, and 219 runs batted in.

 Early and personal life

 Batts was born in San Antonio, Texas.
 When his mother died, his father married his mother's sister.
 He was the uncle of former major leaguer Danny Heep.

 Path to the majors

 Growing up in the sandlots of San Antonio, Batts batted and threw right-handed.
 But in a fluke position change up, he found his niche behind the plate on a semipro team.
 He was a freshman at Baylor University and was recruited by Red Sox scouts.
 However, in 1942 when he signed with Boston in exchange for paying his tuition, the Baylor team dropped him.

 Batts' first season in the minor leagues was 1942, when he played for the Canton Terriers, Boston's affiliate in the Class C Middle Atlantic League.
 In 126 games, he batted .294, while hitting 10 home runs.
 He served in the United States Army Air Forces during World War II from December 1942 through December 1945; he was stationed at Randolph Field in Texas and rose to the rank of sergeant.

 In 1946, Batts played for the Lynn Red Sox in the Class B New England League, appearing in 98 games and batting .337 with 12 home runs.
 While with the Lynn Red Sox, Don Newcombe, future Most Valuable Player in the National League, recalled Batts as being a "redneck from the South," and Batts thought it was funny to follow the old racist custom of rubbing a Negro's head for good luck.

 During 1947, Batts played for two Boston affiliates; the Scranton Red Sox of the Class A Eastern League, and the Toronto Maple Leafs of the Class AAA International League.
 He only appeared in 8 games with Scranton, losing playing time to another catcher, before transferring to Toronto when their catcher was injured.
 With Toronto, Batts appeared in 110 games, batting .262 with 7 home runs.
 After Toronto's season ended, Batts was called up to Boston.